 LANGUAGE ON BOARD

-The official, and therefore mandatory, language on board all of our vessels is English.
+The official and mandatory language on board all of our vessels is English.
 English should always be spoken in the presence of guests – even when conversing with another crew member.
 All personnel must have demonstrated a good command of the English language prior to joining the ship.
-Crystal Cruises will evaluate your competence by conducting the Marlin English test.
+Crystal Cruises will evaluate your competence by conducting the Marlins English Language Test.

 CREW FACILITIES- Crystal Ocean Liners